lizhaoqing/lizhaoqing.github.io/index.md

 <!-- # About Me -->
 <!-- <hr> -->
-I'm an incoming PhD student in the Computer Science at [Vanderbilt University](https://www.vanderbilt.edu), [NDS Lab](https://nds-vu.github.io), supervised by of Prof. [Tyler Derr](https://tylersnetwork.github.io).
-Before that, I finished my master's degree under the supervision of Prof. [Zhen Wang](http://iopen.nwpu.edu.cn/info/1015/1351.htm) at Northwestern Polytechnical University, where I also obtained my bacholar's degree.
+I'm an incoming PhD student in Computer Science at [Vanderbilt University](https://www.vanderbilt.edu), [NDS Lab](https://nds-vu.github.io), supervised by of Prof. [Tyler Derr](https://tylersnetwork.github.io).
+Before that, I finished my master's degree under the supervision of Prof. [Zhen Wang](http://iopen.nwpu.edu.cn/info/1329/1369.htm) at Northwestern Polytechnical University, where I also obtained my bacholar's degree.
 I have broad research interests in machine learning and network science.
 My current studies focus on spectral clustering algorithms and spreading dynamics on networks.
 I am also passionate about using developed algorithms to solve practical problems (e.g., suppressing epidemic spreading processes).

 ## News
 - [06/2021](#link){: .btn .btn--info .btn--small} <font size=4>Our Paper is accepted by <i>New Journal of Physics</i></font>